lusingander/serie/README.md

 name_width = 20

 [ui.detail]
+# The height of a commit detail area.
+# type: u16
+height = 20
 # The date format of a author/committer date in the commit detail.
 # The format must be specified in strftime format.
 # https://docs.rs/chrono/latest/chrono/format/strftime/index.html